HerculesWS/Hercules/cache/README.txt

 //= Hercules Dev Team
 //============================================================

-No touching these folders or the files in them! they are read and written by the server during runtime when it feels it is wise.
+Don't touch these folders or files inside of them!
+They are read and written by the server during runtime when it feels it is wise.